MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/canvas-mobile-offline-overview.md

 > - Sum/Min/Max/Avg
 > - Unrelate
 >
-> Filter and search do not yet support parsing the following tokens:
+> Additionally, Filter and Search do not yet support parsing the following tokens:
 >
 > - ,
 > - %